dilyantraykov/dilyantraykov.github.io/index.md

 I then signed up for [Sofia University](https://www.uni-sofia.bg/) and spent two years of studying **Computer Science** before deciding to drop out.
 During the same time I got an internship as a **Web Developer** at [Cranial Ink](https://www.cranialink.com/) where I mostly built and maitained **WordPress** websites.

 I then rolled up for the [Telerik Academy](http://telerikacademy.com/) and in just over a year passed more than **15 courses**, most of which with **excellent grades**.
-I received certificates for my performance in the [C# Developer](http://my.telerikacademy.com/certificates/View/1587/30ce1177?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base%3BDu16QdihQg%2BghoNEhjQIWw%3D%3D), [JavaScript Developer](http://my.telerikacademy.com/certificates/View/1684/dc9899b8?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base%3BDu16QdihQg%2BghoNEhjQIWw%3D%3D) and [Web Front-end Developer](http://my.telerikacademy.com/certificates/View/2179/d3b5390d?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base%3BDu16QdihQg%2BghoNEhjQIWw%3D%3D) tracks and graduated from the academy with specialization in [Web Application Development](http://my.telerikacademy.com/certificates/View/1783/0b31ed0f?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base%3BDu16QdihQg%2BghoNEhjQIWw%3D%3D).
+I received certificates for my performance in the [C# Developer](http://my.telerikacademy.com/certificates/View/1587/30ce1177), [JavaScript Developer](https://my.telerikacademy.com/certificates/view/1684/dc9899b8), [Web Developer](https://my.telerikacademy.com/Certificates/View/1964/89e94b9a) and [Web Front-end Developer](http://my.telerikacademy.com/certificates/View/2179/d3b5390d) tracks and graduated from the academy with specialization in [Web Application Development](https://my.telerikacademy.com/certificates/view/1783/0b31ed0f).

 ## <i class="fas fa-hands-helping" aria-hidden="true"></i> Volunteer Work